Introduction to 'Discovering the Beauty of the Cyclades'

 The female form inside the project:

 2016 saw us visit Sikinos in search of something we couldn't quite express.
-Ios and Folegandros' closest neighbour has a complex physical character with a history of wine production dating back over 2,500 years, noticeable over much of the hilly and mountainous landscapes.
+Ios and Folegandros' closest neighbour has a complex physical character with a history of wine production dating back over 2,500 years, noticeable from terracing over much of the hilly and mountainous landscapes.

 Galleries were created for the 'Visitor' section: 'Episkopi of Sikinos' and 'Circle of Stones' to name two.
-Most significantly, Lost Lady of Sikinos, Neiko was photographed at Epsikopi church on the island's western side.
-Two years later, in July 2018, an archaeological discovery in the lower section of this highly significant historical building brought to light a tomb, 1,800 years old, of a woman of nobility and quite possibly the original reason for the building, therefore, not a mausoleum for a high ranking Roman soldier.
+Most significantly, Lost Lady of Sikinos, Neiko was photographed at the remote Epsikopi church on the island's western side.
+Two years later, in July 2018, an archaeological discovery in the lower section of this highly significant historical building brought to light a tomb, 1,800 years old, of a woman of nobility and quite possibly the original reason for its building, therefore, not a mausoleum for a high ranking Roman official.
 Since our work here precedes this discovery, the gallery certainly has a particular meaning to us.